imshibaji/Lynx/readme.md

 1. USD
 2. CAD

-The latest exchange rates can be retrieved from the public API <https://currencylayer.com/> (or any similar API).
+The latest exchange rates can be retrieved from the public API <https://currencylayer.com/>.
 When a list of the most viewed products is requested, the API should return the products with the highest view-counts.
 By default, the top 5 products will be returned, but the request can also specify a custom number of products to return.
 Only products with at least 1 view should be